 Anyhow, nowadays the FARC are renamed “Fuerza Alternativa Revolucionaria del Comun” and enjoy the status of a political party.
 Picture with FARC leader and book author Martin Cruz Vega, formerly known as “Rubin Morro” and responsible for laying down the FARC arsenal of military arms to the UN, next to him our trip organiser Jack Goldstein, and my “Danger Zone” buddy Thorsten Salaske (left to right).

 The trip was part of the ETIC “Peace Road to Marquetalia”, protected by the Head of the United Nations Verification Mission, Carlos Ruiz Massieu, and made possible by my well-connected Colombian friend Jack Goldstein who runs the Lancaster House Hotel in Bogota.

 The location of the former “Independent Republics” of Colombia.
-Marquetalia is a 10 hour asphalt drive south-west from Colombia’s capital Bogota, then 2 hours by 4×4, followed by 6.5 km steep mountain trekking.
+Marquetalia is a 10 hour asphalt drive south-west from Colombia’s capital Bogota, then 2 hours by 4×4, followed by a 6.5 km steep mountain trek.
 Map Source

 Trooper giving the traditional thumbs up that the road is cleared of FARC 😉 Our road escort was a beautiful cooperation of FARC, the Military and the Police, now working peacefully together.

 Thanks to Bataillons 18 and 19 for securing the area.
 Apparently there were fights only 20 to 30 km away.

 The Police were equally friendly to us, accepting to be fotographed, and open for a chat (here a Commander of GAULA, the Special Forces against Kidnapping and Extortion)

 Entering the scenic Tolima Department where Marquetalia is located